edgio-docs/edgio-docs/src/pages/guides/static_sites.md

 title: Serving Static Sites
 ---

-This guide shows you how to serve generic static sites on the {{ PRODUCT }} platform.
+This guide shows you how to serve generic static sites to {{ PRODUCT }}.

 <Video src="https://player.vimeo.com/video/691615425"/>